Available on: Personal* Standard Advanced Enterprise

 - Space bar: pause and play

-- 0-9: skip to percentage of video length (ex: pressing 3 will jump to 30% of video)
+- 0-9: skip to a percentage of the audio or video file length (EX: pressing 3 will jump to 30% of the file

 If enabled, download and contact buttons will reflect on the header bar.